bwohlberg/sporco/README.rst

 Documentation
 -------------

-Documentation is available online at `Read the Docs <http://sporco.rtfd.io/>`_ and `PyPI <http://pythonhosted.org/sporco/>`_, or can be built from the root directory of the source distribution by the command
+Documentation is available online at `Read the Docs <http://sporco.rtfd.io/>`_, or can be built from the root directory of the source distribution by the command

 ::